vorpus/acebook/docs/interesting-bugs.md

 1. logout after refreshing page gave strange errors, turns out you need to dispatch the redirect.
 Also setting logout state causes rerender which could break certain jsx elements.

+2. How to implement friend cycle using only api methods available to us - ended up with a lot of class methods on the model to locate friendship and update.

 TODO:
 * how to debug for mobile?